ARM-software/scmi-tests/docs/user_guide.md

 >
 >`CROSS_COMPILE=<path/to/your/AArch64 compiler>/aarch64-linux-gnu- make PROTOCOLS=base,clock,power,system_power,performance,sensor`

-This will build the library to include tests for all the specified protocols.
-Do note that the comma separated values are the subfolder names found in `<test suite clone location>/protocols` folder.
+The output of this make commans is the libscmi_test.a library which includes tests for all the specified protocols.
+The comma separated values are the subfolder names found in `<test suite clone location>/protocols` folder.
-If there are memory constraints on the platform fewer tests can be packed by modifying the PROTOCOLS variable.
+If there are memory constraints on the platform, fewer tests can be included by modifying the PROTOCOLS variable.

+### Build the test suite as an OSPM agent

-### Build for self test mocker platform
+#### Build for self test mocker platform

-In order to self test the test framework and test libraries easily a mocker platform is implemented which just provides some fake responses to the SCMI commands issued by the test suite.
-The user can build the mocker platform with the following command:
+A self test framework is implemented on a mocker platform, which provides a fake response to the SCMI commands issued by the test suite.
+To build the library libscmi_test.a for the mocker platform, follow these steps:

 >`make clean`
 >
 >`make PLAT=self_test/mocker PROTOCOLS=base,clock,performance,power,system_power,sensor`

-This will build the library libscmi_test.a.

-Do note that this mocker platform is to enable 'testing of the test framework' only.
+Do note that the mocker platform is to enable 'testing of the test framework' only.
 When the test library is extended to support new protocols or commands, it is **not** necessary to support the same in the mocker platform, unless it is warranted for testing the framework changes.

-### Build for arm juno platform
+#### Build for arm juno platform

-In order to allow the adopters of SCMI test suite to have an reference implementation and example of the needed porting for a real platform Juno ADP is chosen.
-This reference implementation builds the scmi test suite as an OSPM agent running from Linux using publicly available mailbox test driver interface.
+A reference implementation for Juno ADP is provided in the suite.
+In addition to building the library the build also enables the scmi test suite to run as an OSPM agent running from Linux using publicly available mailbox test driver interface.
 The user can build the test suite for Juno platform with the following command:

 >`CROSS_COMPILE=<path/to/your/AArch64 compiler>/aarch64-linux-gnu- make clean`
 >
 >`CROSS_COMPILE=<path/to/your/AArch64 compiler>/aarch64-linux-gnu- make PLAT=arm/juno PROTOCOLS=base,clock,power,performance,system_power,sensor`

-This will build the library libscmi_test.a  and additionally the executable scmi_test_agent which links to the test suite library.
+This output of the build is an executable scmi_test_agent which links to the test suite library.

 It is important to note that user will have to rebuild the Linux kernel and device trees for Juno following the [Guide to test SCMI on Juno][Testing On Juno].

-Executing the test suite
+Test suite Execution
 -------

 ### Running the test agent on host machine

-In order to run the test suite on the host machine issue the command:
+To run the test suite on the host machine issue the command:

 >`./scmi_test_agent`